-When you start dating the first few days of texting someone new are always intense and exciting.
-Somehow, despite never planning it, you find yourself staying up until 4am to text her, even though you have to be up at 5am while she’s got a day off.
+When you start dating the first few days of texting someone new is always intense and exciting and you put a lot of thought into what to text her and how to make the girl like you over text.
+Somehow, despite never planning it, you find yourself staying up until 4 am to text her, even though you have to be up at 5 am while she’s got a day off.
 You don’t care, because this is awesome.

-But then, after a while, you’re staying up until 4am to text her even though she hasn’t replied to the last one you sent at 1:22am.
-And when she does get back to you at 4:03am, it’s just to say “OK.”
+But then, after a while, you’re staying up until 4 am to message the girl even though she hasn’t replied to the last text you sent at 1:22 am.
+And when she does get back to you at 4:03 am, it’s just to say “OK.”
 And you have work in an hour!
 It was pretty much the same thing last night.
 And the night before that.
 The spark has gone.

 It’s painful because you want that fun back.
+You sent all those text messages to make her want you and then suddenly she gets cold.
 Do you keep texting and dragging it along?
 Or do you admit that it’s become boring and cut your losses?
-You stop texting for a while.
+Stop texting and see what happens.
 You don’t have to stop forever (don’t need to be so dramatic, gosh), but texting burnout happens.
 Maybe you guys exhausted so many topics so quickly that this ‘thing’ you have needs some air.